Distracted Driving Across Canada

 In 2024, distracted driving has become a common sight on our roads.
 Whether it’s someone texting and driving at a red light or holding up traffic while checking their phone at an advanced left turn, these modern distractions pose serious risks.
 But what many drivers might not realize are the severe penalties they face if caught, and the long-term impact a distracted driving charge can have on their insurance.
-In Ontario, a distracted driving conviction doesn’t just come with fines and demerit points—it can also lead to significant increases in car insurance premiums.
+In Ontario, a distracted driving conviction doesn’t just come with fines and demerit points—it can impact your Ontario car insurance premium; which can lead to significant increases in car insurance premiums.

 Let’s take a look at Distracted Driving Fines or Cellphone Ticket Penalties across Canada